Why don't vegans do this?

 Once a chicken no longer lays a profitable amount of eggs, she is crammed into a tiny crate with all her feathered friends, thrown into the back of a truck and driven off to slaughter, where she awaits a brutal execution (in developed countries, this is generally done by being thrown into an electric bath to be ineffectively stunned, then hoisted up upside down and going along a conveyor belt to have her throat slit).
 Many chickens will remain fully conscious after their throats are slit and will be boiled alive in the de-feathering tank afterwards.

 So what about backyard eggs (i.e. eggs from hens you keep in your garden)?
 Do vegans eat those?
 The answer is no, and there are multiple reasons for this, but to summarise: animals are not vending machines for us.
 By identifying as a backyard egg eater, one is promoting the exploitation of non-human animals and furthering society's idea that these animals are a 'food source' for us.
 This, in turn, contributes to the cycle of violence in these industries.
+As well as this, repeatedly taking hens’ eggs from them actually forces them to lay more, which can cause damage to their reproductive systems.
+Simple put, their eggs are not ours to take.
 See 'The Truth About Backyard Eggs' from the list of videos below for more on this.

 4. Why don't vegans buy/eat honey?